If you find yourself with some left over bubbles, or flat MCC, then make this pink champagne jelly.

 Now, my first disappointment is obviously not winning the competition, but the second disappointment is that I was told an untruth (lie being such a strong word).
 There is more of the Brut Rosé – and I would have bought all of it given the opportunity.

 I have been saving this bubbly for special occasions and a few weeks ago, the occasion arose.
-I opened the bottle, and it was flat.
+But, when I opened the bottle it was flat.
 I was so disappointed but in order to make sure it was not wasted I capped the bottle and set it aside to use in my kitchen.
-I remember seeing a recipe for jelly that used pink champagne in the Taste magazine, and so I decided to use it for that.
+Then I remembered seeing a recipe for jelly that used pink champagne in the Taste magazine, and so I decided to use it for that.